 KENNETH ROSENFIELD, MD

 A Teacher, Leader, And Scholar Award — The ATLAS Award celebrates the career and impact of physicians who have distinguished themselves as scholars and leaders in their respective vascular fields.
 They have committed their careers to advancing the care of patients with vascular disorders, and they have taught countless numbers of physicians techniques to expand care across the United States and the world.
-Please join us in the Global Theater on Tuesday, November 6 at 9:10 AM to congratulate this year's recipient of the ATLAS award.

 |2017||NICK HOPKINS, MD|